AsquaredWsquared/eleos-dev-env/README.md

 so probably not a good idea to use this in production.

 You can check the command has worked by opening up Docker Desktop and you should have a Postgres Image and in Containers/Apps there should be a running instance of PostgreSQL called <random_name> postgres:13 PORT: 5432.
-There is a CLI button which you can use to connect to your instance and execute commands, for example:
+There is a CLI button which you can use to connect to your instance and execute commands, for example, enter:

 > psql -h localhost -p 5432 -U postgres -W

-You will then be prompted to enter your password: mysecretpassword and given a postgres prompt where you can execute commands
+You will then be prompted to enter your password: mysecretpassword and given a postgres prompt where you can execute commands.

 > postgres=#